ZirumAndBigBro/Audio-transcriptor-russian-/README.md

 - start the audio_transcribe.py in IDLE

 # how to optimize for your audio
-- assign an Speaker_id in line

-Speaker_id = 'R001'

 - if you want to transcribe .wav-files instead of mp3 change

-song = AudioSegment.from_file(path, "mp3") --> song = AudioSegment.from_wav(path)
+source_format = 'mp3' --> source_format = 'wav'

-- change audio framerate in line
+- assign an Speaker_id

-song = song.set_frame_rate(16000)
+Speaker_id = 'R001_'

-- change silence duration in line
+- change silence duration (in ms) for cut

 min_silence_len = 100

-- change silence value in line
+- change silence value

 silence_thresh = -36

+- change silense duration (in ms) to keep in audio

+keep_silence = 50

+- change audio framerate in result audio

+frame_rate = 16000

+- change length (in ms) of output audio file

+target_length = 4000

 - if you want to use other language then russian: